UUoocl/Quiz-Game/README.md

 # Quiz-Game
-A quiz game intended to played in-person.
+A quiz game intended to be played in-person.

 ### features
 - Clues stored in Google Sheets